scarf-sh/docs/docs/data-export.md

 ## Prerequisites

-Exporting data from Scarf will only work if you are on a [Scarf Premium Tier plan](https://about.scarf.sh/#pricing-section).
+Exporting data from Scarf will only work if you are on a [Scarf Paid Plan](https://about.scarf.sh/#pricing).

 ## How to Export Data from Scarf